smart-wpa/lincoln-field-site/lincoln-field.md

 *   A fence all the way across behind the goals to keep lacrosse balls from the parking lots (they go at a high rate of speed)
 *   Low fence to keep soccer balls from rolling onto track
-*   Separating the walking path from the track (and keeping it useable during construction)
+*   Separating the walking path from the track (and keeping it usable during construction)
-*   Need a pole vault area

 Concerns were raised about drainage and the high water table, and about scheduling.